 When to Call a Professional

-It may be easy to know which plants you want for your water garden, but deciding where to put them can be difficult.
+It may be easy to know which plants you want for your garden, but deciding where to put them can be difficult.
 When you haven’t a clue about the best plant arrangement for your water garden, call a landscaping professional near you for design assistance.

 A professional can help determine which textures and colors go well together and how to arrange your plants so you can see all their blooms, colors, and foliage.
 A landscaper also can provide water gardening maintenance and installation solutions.